Scarborough Board of Education: History

 By the beginning of the 1970s, the Scarborough community began to develop.
 In 1973, L'Amoreaux Collegiate Institute, located near School Section No. 1, was built on Warden and Finch and designed by Raymond Moriyama.
 The school was built with a forum and cafetorium in place of the auditorium to save costs.
 By 1976, Albert Campbell Collegiate Institute was opened on Finch and McCowan.
 This was followed by the three-level Lester B. Pearson Collegiate Institute in 1978 in the Malvern district and its final collegiate Dr. Norman Bethune Collegiate Institute, on the Warden/Steeles area, was opened in 1979.
 Meanwhile, two more technical schools, Timothy Eaton Secondary School, named after Timothy Eaton was opened on Finch and Warden in 1971 and Sir William Osler Vocational School was opened on Huntingwood and Midland in Agincourt in 1975.

 As of 1985, there were over 160 elementary schools and 25 secondary schools.

 In the first of its kind in Scarborough, inspired by George S. Henry Academy, the SBE had converted R. H. King Collegiate Institute into R. H. King Academy in September 1989.
 The new academy functioned as a quasi-private school enrolling students from out of area and the school featured clinics, mentorships and mandatory school uniforms.

 In 1992, the SBE and the Centennial College made a deal to establish an adult education centre, the Scarborough Career Planning Centre, at the Centennial College.
 In 1994 the entities agreed to establish the centre there beginning in the fall of that year.

 Plans were made to conduct the Scarborough Alternative For Educating Troubled Youths (SAFETY) program in 1994.
 The program was designed for students with twenty-day suspensions, the maximum period possible, in the former Highbrook Senior Public School facility.
 Community protests put these plans on hold and were never materialized.
 Currently, the SAFETY program was later evolved into the TDSB's Caring and 'Safe School' programs.

 On December 31, 1997, the SBE, as with the other school boards in Metro Toronto, was dissolved.
 The board was merged into the new Toronto District School Board the following year.

 Organization

 The Scarborough Board of Education, at its peak, had 14 elected trustees with three delegates from the Metropolitan Separate School Board as of 1985.

-Following provincial legislation directing amalgamation of the Scaborough Board with the other boards making up the old Metro Toronto School Board (Toronto, North York, East York, Etobicoke and Scarborough) the last meeting of the SBE was held on November 27, 1997, chaired by Mrs. Gaye Dale, Trustee of Scarborough Ward 1 and chairman of the board.
+Following provincial legislation directing amalgamation of the Scarborough Board with the other boards making up the old Metro Toronto School Board (Toronto, North York, East York, Etobicoke and Scarborough) the last meeting of the SBE was held on November 27, 1997, chaired by Mrs. Gaye Dale, Trustee of Scarborough Ward 1 and chairman of the board.